-According to the authors and editors, this report contains the most justified principles of diagnostic and therapeutic procedures prepared considering the scientific value of evidence and category of recommendations.
-These principles should always be interpreted in the context of an individual clinical situation.
-The recommendations do not always correspond to the current reimbursement rules in Poland.
-In case of doubt, the current possibilities of reimbursement of individual procedures should be established.
+According to the authors, the guidelines contains the most justified principles of diagnostic and therapeutic procedures.
+They should, however, be interpreted in the context of the individual clinical situation.
+Recommendations do not always correspond to the current refund rules in force in Poland.
+In case of doubt, you should be sure of the current refund possibilities of each procedure.